aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.md

 #### Add support for PyTorch 1.7.1

 - Adds support for `gradient_as_bucket_view` (PyTorch 1.7.1 only), `find_unused_parameters` (PyTorch 1.7.1 only) and `broadcast_buffers` options to `smp.DistributedModel`.
 These options behave the same as the corresponding options (with the same names) in
 `torch.DistributedDataParallel` API.
-Please refer to the [SageMaker distributed model parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_pytorch.html#smp.DistributedModel) for more information.
+Refer to the [SageMaker distributed model parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_pytorch.html#smp.DistributedModel) for more information.

 - Adds support for `join` (PyTorch 1.7.1 only) context manager, which is to be used in conjunction with an instance of `smp.DistributedModel` to be able to train with uneven inputs across participating processes.